Aqara Camera Hub G2H review

 You do get a Micro USB cable, but no power adapter.
 I guess Aqara figures we’re all swimming in these by now, so I can appreciate not lumbering us with another one.
 The camera only has a rated input of 1 Amp, so any USB charger will do the job.

 The G2H has got to be the easiest camera set up I’ve done so far.
 Pure HomeKit Camera’s like the Logitech Circle View and Eve Cam are very simple to pair, and the process is the same here.
 Scan the QR code in the Home app and it does the work for you.
 The thing that struck me was just how fast it was.
 Within seconds it was on the WiFi and I was setting up name and preferences.

 That’s it, you don’t have the install the Aqara app to use it in HomeKit, it just works.
 If you don’t want to use HomeKit, or you want to use it as an Aqara hub as well, the pairing with the Aqara app was just as quick.
 Once I opened the app, it auto detected the camera and asked if I wanted to Pair it.
 Tap the button and it’s done, confirmed by a voice notification from the camera itself.

-For HomeKit use there is one thing you’d need the Aqara app for, and that’s to rotate the view if you want to ceiling mount it.
-In the app you can flip it vertically or horizontally, although I’m not sure why you’d want to do the latter.
+For HomeKit use there is two things you’d need the Aqara app for, and that’s to rotate the view if you want to ceiling mount it, and for firmware updates.
+In the app you can flip the view vertically or horizontally, although I’m not sure why you’d want to do the latter.
 Maybe if you were pointing it at a mirror.

 The G2H supports all HomeKit Secure Video functions, include two-way talk, and can be configured in the Home app as normal.
 I won’t go into all the settings available here, you can see my HomeKit Secure Video guide for the details.